chinabilljin/AzureGlobalConnectionToolkit/README.md

 4. Select destination subscription.
 5. Select the VM to migrate.
 6. Select the VM destination location.
+7. Check the rename information.
-7. Confirm the VM Migration.
+8. Confirm the VM Migration.
-8. Start the VM Migration.
+9. Start the VM Migration.

 If you want to discover more or customize the script, please visit [CICD Tool](https://github.com/Azure/AzureGlobalConnectionToolkit/tree/master/CICD%20Tool)